First alert smoke alarm beeping 3 times and you’re wondering what it means?

 - How Often Do Smoke Detectors Need To Be Replaced?

-To fix the 3 beeps on your First Alert smoke alarm, first change the power source and remove any power dividers in between.
+Thus to fix the 3 beeps on your First Alert smoke alarm, first change the power source and remove any power dividers in between.
 Then replace the batteries and clean the drawer from any leftover residual charge from the old batteries.

 Lastly, reset the alarm and try to identify if the until is broken.